 African and Black American Studies

 People could wrongly assume that the Black Lives Matter movement is merely a response to recent acts of police brutality.
-But for students of African American literature, systemic forms of racism and police brutality have been rampant in the United States for decades.
-Jean Toomer’s Cane, Claude McKay’s Home to Harlem, Ann Petry’s The Street, Ralph Ellison’s Invisible Man, and Alice Walker’sThe Color Purple are just a few works that picture white officers violating blacks with impunity or examine the impact such brutality has on blacks.
+But students of African and Black American Studies (ABAS) know that systemic forms of racism and police brutality have been rampant in the United States for decades.
+Jean Toomer’s Cane, Claude McKay’s Home to Harlem, Ann Petry’s The Street, Ralph Ellison’s Invisible Man, and Alice Walker’s The Color Purple are just a few works of African American literature that narrate white officers violating Blacks with impunity or examine the impact such brutality has on Blacks.

 In fact, violence against black people is not limited to the American continent.
-Throughout history slavery, colonialism and imperialism have had a dire impact on Africa and its diasporas and their ability to develop strong, secure governments and economies.
+Throughout history slavery, colonialism, and imperialism have had a dire impact on Africa and its diasporas and their ability to develop strong, secure governments and economies.
 But this is not a story of despair.
 People are moving, inventing, creating, and working in cutting edge fields in fashion, literature, sustainability, and others.